Recovery point objective

 The recovery time objective (RTO) is the amount of real time a business has to restore its processes at an acceptable service level after a disaster to avoid intolerable consequences associated with the disruption.
 The RTO answers the question: “How much time after notification about the business process disruption should it take to resume normal operations?”

-Another way to think about the difference between recovery time objective and recovery point objective is that RPO represents a changing amount of data that will require re-entry or may be lost during network downtime.
+Another way to think about recovery point objective vs. recovery time objective is that RPO represents a changing amount of data that will require re-entry or may be lost during network downtime.
 RTO represents how much real time that can pass before the interruption impedes the flow of normal business operations unacceptably.

 Recovery time actual (RTA) and recovery point actual (RPA) are always the elapsed time and lost data of an actual recovery process and are often different from these objectives.
 Only business disruption and disaster rehearsals can expose these actuals.